biosustain/bayesian_statistics_for_computational_biology/materials/index.md

 ## General format

-Each week we have a one hour seminar.
+Each week we have a one-hour seminar.
 The goal is to spend the time approximately as follows:

 1. 25-35mins on 'theory', aka learning things from the book and getting more